AntoineLanselle/MediScreen/README.md

 ## Note

-In order to simplify the application's code and facilitate maintenance, slight modifications have been made :
+In order to simplify the application's code and facilitate maintenance, slight modifications have been made.

 - In the queries provided for adding notes, replacing the "¬" symbols with "&".
 - The request port for PatientAssessmentService test requests is now 8083.
 - The patients have aged since the project was created, so their dates of birth have been modified to match the responses expected by the PatientAssessmentService tests.

 Scripts of these queries with changes are available in [util/scripts](util/scripts)